marcellodibello/BayesianNetworksInPhilosophy/index.md

 ## Course overview

-*Bayesian Networks in Philosophy* (PHI420/PHI555) is an exploration of the philosophical applications of Bayesian networks (perhpas more aptly called, probabilistic graphical models).
+*Bayesian Networks in Philosophy* (PHI420/PHI555, 3 credits) is an exploration of the philosophical applications of Bayesian networks (perhpas more aptly called, probabilistic graphical models).
 The course consists of three parts (see details below):

   1. Probability theory refresher
   2. Intro to Bayesian networks